If you ask a group of procurement professionals about the difference between tactical and strategic sourcing, you’ll get a similar answer:

-Strategic sourcing is a systematic, long term and holistic approach to acquiring current and future needs of an organization.
-This type of sources does this at the lowest total cost of ownership (TCO) and lowest risk to the supply line.
+Strategic sourcing is a systematic, long-term and holistic approach to acquiring current and future needs of an organization.
+This type of sourcing does this at the lowest total cost of ownership (TCO) and lowest risk to the supply line.

 This process creates a closed loop link between customer and the supplier to ensure continuous improvement in three key areas:

 By focusing on these areas, businesses can achieve optimal efficiencies in both customer and supplier organizations.
 There are three very important components of strategic sourcing:

 - Supplier evaluation (or selection and relationship management)

 When we look at these components closely, there are several steps involved within each area.
 A flawless execution of these steps requires human resources with specific skill sets and expensive ERP technology to achieve desired results.